-If you have any questions in relation to bankruptcies, please contact our bankruptcy attorneys for a FREE CONSULTATION.
-You will meet with an attorney to determine whether filing is best for you.
+If you have any questions in relation to bankruptcies, even if its personal or for a small business please contact our bankruptcy attorneys for a FREE CONSULTATION.
+You will meet with an attorney to determine whether filing for bankruptcy is best for you.
 We will take time to answer questions, discuss options and plan strategy for your filing.
 We discuss your legal rights and responsibilities with you.
 We deal in all of Multnomah County, Washington County and Clackamas County.
 This office does both Chapter 7 and Chapter 13 Bankruptcy filings.

-Our bankruptcy attorneys understand these are financially difficult times.
+Our bankruptcy attorneys understand these are financially difficult times for an individual, small business or even a corporation.
 We do not judge nor condemn our clients, and we present options and support their decisions.
 Our bankruptcy attorneys are the economical and affordable choice when considering bankruptcy.
 We understand that times are financially difficult, thus we offer free initial consultations and affordable prices.
 The price for a Chapter 7 bankruptcy starts at $500 plus filing fees.

 Our Local Bankruptcy Attorneys Care About Your Needs